nmenant/f5-101-lab-Mesos-Marathon/docs/ansible/ansible-install-setup.rst

 * zoo_myid is used to specify a variable value for each host when ansible runs a playbook against this node

-* mesos_interface is used to specify which interface should be used for the mesos installation
+* mesos_interface is used to specify which local interface/IP should be used for the mesos installation

 /etc/ansible/hosts file (you need to be sudo to manage this file) for the cluster mode